Khu Bua

-Khu Bua (คูบัว, /th/) is an archaeological site located in the Khu Bua subdistrct, 12 km southeast of the city of Ratchaburi, Thailand.
-It dates from the 6th century Dvaravati culture and was one of the major cities of the kingdom.
+Khu Bua (คูบัว, /th/) is an archaeological site located in the Khu Bua subdistrict, 12 km southeast of the city of Ratchaburi, Thailand.
+It dates from the 6th century and belongs to the Dvaravati culture, of which it was one of the major centres.
+The moated town is among the largest of the central plain, and appears to have prospered into the 11th century.